JerrySheep/Automatic-generate-API-usage-pattern-from-natural-language-query/README.md

-# This is a project which automatic generate API usage pattern from natural language query
+# This is a project which automatic generate API usage pattern from natural language query.

 ## First: collect the data from the real GitHub Projects.
 GHTorrent can provide the GitHub project information for us.
 You can download the csv files from http://www.ghtorrent.org/downloads.html